sborms/cyclingsimilarity.com/README.md

 ## Repository setup

 For completeness, this is an overview of the repository structure and most of the associated steps to set it up.
-You can of course simply clone the repository and get started from there, but it might be useful.
-Inspired from [this](https://github.com/datarootsio/ml-skeleton-py), [this](https://github.com/datarootsio/python-minimal-boilerplate) and [this](https://github.com/nogibjj/mlops-template).
+You can of course simply clone the repository and get started from there if you are familiar with projects like these.
+The structure is inspired from [this](https://github.com/datarootsio/ml-skeleton-py), [this](https://github.com/datarootsio/python-minimal-boilerplate) and [this](https://github.com/nogibjj/mlops-template).

 In your GitHub repository directory, run following commands to add Poetry (after having installed it first, see Google!) and pre-commit:
 - `poetry init`
 - `poetry config virtualenvs.in-project true`
     - If you want to create your virtual environment folder directly in your project as `.venv/` (comes in handy if your IDE is Visual Studio Code)
 - `poetry add $(cat requirements.txt)`
     - Alternatively, add all packages manually using `poetry add <package_name>`
 - `poetry shell`
     - Run `exit` to get out of the virtual environment
 - (`poetry install`)
 - `pre-commit install`

 For `Makefile`, `.pre-commit-config.yaml`, and eventually also `docker-compose.yaml` you can copy the contents into these files and modify where needed.
-The other folders can be populated with the required data, notebooks, scripts, dependencies and other useful artifacts.
+The other folders are populated with the required data, notebooks, scripts, dependencies and other useful artifacts.
 Apart from the top bit, the `.gitignore` is the Python template from GitHub.

 This is a brief explanation of the various subfolders: